Polar

 - Click

-on the Zoom In button or drag the left screen
+on the Zoom In button.

 - Enter

-values.
+button to compute the derivatives and other values.
 See Figure 3.

 Figure 3: